6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Opportunities for Localization and Sensing

-From a sensing point of view, the key advantage of ELAA and D-MIMO is the dense and widely distributed deployment of antennas, which provides good coverage, high accuracy, and improved resolution.
+The key advantage of ELAA and D-MIMO from a monostatic/bistatic sensing perspective is the dense and widely distributed deployment of antennas, which provides good coverage, high accuracy, and improved resolution {(S1-(a))}.
 A particular mode of operation is coherent processing, which has the potential of achieving remarkable spatial resolution even at narrow bandwidths \cite{nearfieldSense_TWC_2022}.
 In terms of radar integration, the sensing can either be integrated in the downlink or in the uplink, with carefully selected antennas as transmitters or receivers.
 In each case, the key objective is to integrate the radar functionality into the communication system at minimum communication overhead and loss in radar performance.
+Regarding \ac{ris}-aided sensing {(S1-(b))}, most of the existing literature focuses on \ac{ff} scenarios to improve sensing performance \cite{foundations_RIS_radar_TSP_2022}.
+Compared with the traditional sensing system without \ac{ris}, the quality of the reflected signal from the target can be improved, and the sensing service can be available with LOS blockage.
+In addition, an \ac{ris} located far away from the radar virtually extends the aperture of the system (or can be interpreted as an extra radar).
+When operating in the \ac{nf}, similar to {(S1-(a))}, \ac{ris} can {help} resolve targets residing in the same angle, but at different distances, through \ac{swm}.

-An example of NF sensing experimental setup and measurement results are shown in Fig.~\ref{fig_dmimo_setup}.
+\emph{Case Study 3:} An example of NF sensing experimental setup and measurement results are shown in Fig.~\ref{fig_dmimo_setup}, using the same setup but different signal frequency as~\cite{nearfieldSense_TWC_2022}.
 The heatmaps illustrate the matched filter response of a moving cylinder using an experimental massive MIMO testbed configured for bistatic radar sensing, emulating an ELAA or D-MIMO system operating in the NF.
 In addition to the high resolution, the experimental result also highlights some challenging non-idealities (e.g., hardware impairments) that are common in the NF of large antenna arrays, which have the impact of introducing mainlobe and sidelobe distortions in the radar image.